 As you start to learn how to use personalization, keep the following tips in mind.

 To use personalization, you must have data that allows you to match who your audience is and what they need and want.
 So, collect customer data whenever possible.

 Prompt users to create accounts during their online check-out

-This process not only helps customers track their purchases, it also allows you create data-collecting profiles for shoppers.
+This process not only helps customers track their purchases, it also allows you to create data-collecting profiles for shoppers.

 Ask customers for email addresses or phone numbers during their in-store check-out